-Last week JF and I spent the evening at Covent Garden, along with Darcey Bussell, Fiona Bruce and Carlos Acosta but this didn’t involve flights, hotels and expensive tickets; we didn’t leave France, in fact we didn’t even leave our own local area.
+Last week in a first for me, JF and I tried out event cinema in France.
+We spent the evening at Covent Garden, along with Darcey Bussell, Fiona Bruce and Carlos Acosta but this didn’t involve flights, hotels and expensive tickets; we didn’t leave France, in fact we didn’t even leave our own local area.
 In the somewhat shabby 1970s surrounds of the Alma Cinema at the CIV lycée in Sophia-Antipolis/Valbonne, a place where I’m more used to watching student plays and attending parents’ meetings, we were transported to the glamour and excitement of a live ballet performance from the Royal Opera House in London.

 We went to watch a quadruple bill of 4 very different ballets from The Royal Ballet relayed live from London.
 I liked the idea of 4 short dances rather than one long one to ease me back into classical ballet as I must admit it’s been a few years since I last saw one.
 But little did I know what a treat we were in for, for it turned out we were witnessing The Royal Ballet’s lead male star Carlos Acosta perform for the last time at the ROH and he’d created a very special version of Carmen especially for the night.
 But more on that later.